 In saying this, I bear no malice towards Jonathan Hainsworth, but it just has to be said.
 This book is terrible.

 In the first place, it's frequently punctuated by fictional episodes in italics as the authors attempt to dramatize what they think happened.
-This would be bad at the best of times but, as it's these interludes don't seem to be based on evidence, just speculation, it's awful.
+This would be bad at the best of times but, as these interludes don't seem to be based on evidence, just speculation, it's awful.

 In the second place, the authors promise a lot at the start but simply fail to deliver.
 We are told of five important things that we will learn in the book about Druitt.